 See also: The Best and Worst U.S. Cities for Job Seekers

-This is an area where both North Carolina and Florida stand on similar footing.
+This is an area where both North Carolina and Florida stand on a similar footing.
 You will not find a streamlined public transportation service throughout the cities.
-However, many cities are constantly putting efforts towards building a common commute system to make life easier for the residents and the travelers.
-As in the case with Florida, here are some details about few cities with well-established transit systems.
+However, many cities are constantly putting efforts towards building a common commute system to make life easier for residents and travelers.
+As in the case of Florida, here are some details about a few cities with well-established transit systems.

 Miami – A nice little alliteration instance for all literature fans, Miami is served by the three main transit services of Metrobus, MetroMover, and Metrorail.
 Apart from this, an intercounty rail line provided by Tri-Rail is among the other options you choose to travel in.